What to expect when you’re raising your partner’s child as a step-parent

 - How will we give each other feedback without taking it too personally?

-Get to know the child
+Get to know your partner’s child

 - Go on outings or do activities together like walking the dog, making a meal or watching a movie.